This page in Swedish

 About Joakim Petersson

-Joakim is also teaching on both undergraduate and graduate levels in Criminology at Örebro University, as well as within the criminology program.
-More specifically, his teaching mainly consists of courses in scientific methods, intimate partner violence, and victimology.
-He also supervises bachelor's and master's theses in criminology.
+Joakim is also teaching on both undergraduate and graduate levels in Criminology at Örebro University, including at the criminology program.
+His teaching involves courses in IPV as well as supervising bachelor, master, and doctoral theses in criminology.

 Publications